pine-vm/pine/guide/how-to-use-elm-compilation-interfaces.md

     }
 ```

-The tree we modeled with this record type has two leaves:
+In the example above, the tree structure of the declaration type has two leaves:

 + `debug.javascript.base64 : String`
 + `javascript.base64 : String`

+Since the compilation flags differ between the two paths, the compilation process will invoke the `elm  make` command once for each of the flags to build the complete record value for that declaration.

 Backend apps often use the output from `elm  make` send the frontend to web browsers with HTTP responses.
 We can also see this in the [example app](https://github.com/pine-vm/pine/blob/c764a804d90f1fa1002e1690b04487f7c06f765e/implement/example-apps/docker-image-default-app/src/Backend/Main.elm#L46-L61) mentioned earlier:

 ```Elm
     httpResponse =